Nauru Food Guide

 Pandanus Juice

-Juice extracted from ripe pandanus fruit, sometimes diluted with water and sweetened.
-Unique fruity, slightly nutty flavor.
-Refreshing tropical drink when pandanus is in season (November-March).
+Juice pressed from ripe pandanus fruit, sometimes thinned with water and sweetened.
+It has an unusual fruity, slightly nutty taste, and it's a cooling drink when pandanus is in season (November to March).